Table of Contents

 It’s not too long ago when people used to have to sit on cushions – or just grit their teeth and bear it – when they traveled any sort of distance in a vehicle of some kind.
 These issues were down to inefficient suspension systems.
 Who knows, in a few decades, we might look back at the system we use right now and think, ‘Wow, that was so uncomfortable!’

 One of the main purposes of the suspension, as we have touched on, is comfort.
-As the car goes over bumps, potholes, and juddery surfaces, these forces (or “shocks”) have to be dampened as much as possible.
-The primary reason for this is to protect the driver and passengers, as well as making the ride as comfortable as possible for them.
+As the car goes over bumps, potholes, and judder surfaces, these forces (or “shocks”) have to be dampened as much as possible.
+The primary reason for this is to protect the driver and passengers, as well as to make the ride as comfortable as possible for them.
 The more comfortable the car is, the better its reputation will become.
 The better its reputation becomes, the more people will buy it.

 These shocks are absorbed by all parts of the suspension system, but primarily by the shock absorbers.
 Let’s be honest; you might have guessed.
 We’ll go into more detail about how these parts, and all the others, work in just a moment.